 I settled down in Vietnam in 2007 right after WTO at a time where marketing for services in most of ASEAN markets barely existed.
 I set up my own consulting practice in marketing and business development and naturally happened to meet ASEAN headquartered law firms that wanted to expand beyond their historical boundaries.

-My past experience at Arthur Andersen as marketing manager when the firm was the global leader in advisory services certainly played in my favor.
-Over there, I learned the fundamentals of successful professional service providers in a global organization: the immense power of a well structured brand, instilled on every touch point of an organization and culture, the multi-disciplinary approach, global client development programs and great execution and delivery.
+My past experience at Arthur Andersen as marketing manager when the firm was the global leader in advisory services certainly played in my favour.
+Over there, I learned the fundamentals of successful professional service providers in a global organization: the immense power of a well-structured brand, instilled on every touch point of an organization and culture, the multi-disciplinary approach, global client development programs and great execution and delivery.

 After more than 10 years in Southeast Asia, witnessing the growth of ASEAN economies, ASEAN 50th anniversary, having the opportunity to celebrate the achievements of regional law firms like ZICO (30 years) and DFDL (20 years), contributing to build sustainable ASEAN brands is really a thrilling experience every day.